08 Dec Committed to Happiness

 Real commitment, I discovered, has more to do with the spirit of our presence than anything else.
 The heart of any sincere commitment is actually a commitment to a certain quality of participation.

-When we’re honest about it, we know that didn’t commit to just clock in at work, contribute in the most minimal way, clock out, and collect our paycheck.
+When we’re earnest about it, we see that we probably didn’t commit to just clock in at work, contribute in the most minimal way, clock out, and collect our paycheck.
 When we were hired, there was an mutual understanding that we would use all our skills and experience, we’d enhance our workplace, and we’d do our best.

 For any number of reasons – we’re tired, we’re bored, we’re underpaid, our partner doesn’t participate at the same level we do – we can deny our commitment and withdraw our participation.
 But it’s important to recognize how significantly this hurts our own happiness and sense of self-worth.
 Indeed, when we’re functioning at this level, we often carry around a feeling of guilt and/or drudgery.
 Not only do we have a sense that our follow-through is half-assed, we know that we’re really breaking a commitment with ourselves.